mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 The purser must be an expert improviser.
 This goes without saying on exploratory ventures into the frontiers and wild outlands beyond the safe borders of an interstellar polity.
-However, even on tried-and- true trade routes, pursers must learn to expect the unexpected.
+However, even on tried-and-true trade routes, pursers must learn to expect the unexpected.
 Information only travels at the speed of jump and circumstances can change from one port of call to the next.